UEFI-code/GlitchedFace/README.md

 ## 🧪 Project Overview

 **Glitched Face** is an experimental visual archive based on intentionally misconfigured GAN training.
-A weakened discriminator architecture was used to observe emergent behavior in the generator.

 The resulting outputs deviated from normal facial structures and exhibit features such as:

 - Mode collapse